darcyai/darcyai/GETTING_STARTED.md

 ## Thinking in terms of Darcy AI pipelines

-The concept of an AI pipeline is similar to complex event processing (CEP) and data stream processing, but there are some unique aspects you will notice when building with the Darcy AI.
+The concept of an AI [Pipeline](../terminology/#pipeline) is similar to complex event processing (CEP) and data stream processing, but there are some unique aspects you will notice when building with the Darcy AI.

 You are allowed only one Darcy AI pipeline in your application.
 There is a reason for this.
 A pipeline allows you to order the AI operations in a way that produces predictable trade-offs.
 One example is placing two different AI operations in parallel.
 On a hardware system that does not have enough AI accelerator hardware, Darcy will need to make a decision about how to run those operations.
 If you had more than one pipeline, Darcy would have conflicting intelligence about how to sequence the operations and you would be unable to predict which pipeline would be able to process.